 Driving Whilst Disqualified

-If you are caught driving whilst you are disqualified, you are committing a serious offence and could face immediate arrest.
+If you are caught driving whilst disqualified, you are committing a serious offence and could face immediate arrest.
 You will then be taken to a police station where you will be searched, photographed, have your fingerprints and DNA taken and held in a cell.
 You will then be subject to a recorded interview.

 The Road Traffic Act of 1988 states that a person is guilty of obtaining a licence, or driving, while disqualified if he or she has: